Course Review7 min readUpdated March 2026

 The First Tee

-The first time I played Son Gual, I was on the black tees, wind coming hard off the left, playing alongside a PGA professional friend who plays and scores well.
-Camera rolling for a vlog, which adds its own pressure.
-I was genuinely a little nervous.
+The first time I played Son Gual, I was on the black tees, wind coming hard off the left, playing alongside a PGA Professional friend who plays and scores well.
+The camera was rolling for a vlog too, which adds its own pressure.
+I was a little nervous.

 The drive came off the heel slightly.
 Still flew further than expected and avoided the bunkers - just.
 There are so many bunkers at Son Gual, positioned exactly where slightly mishit shots go.
 You're factoring in wind, elevation changes, inconsistent ball-striking, and the bunkers seem to grow larger the longer you stand contemplating them.